 For over 150 years, American-owned S&G has been providing locking solutions and protecting what we value most in places of government and finance, and in our homes and business around the world.

 Very simply, the world has come to rely on S&G for security.
-We remain committed to the ideals of founder.
-We begin by understanding our customers' needs—and then responding with a security solution that is innovative, quality-driven and designed to meet the most stringent standards in the world.
+We remain committed to the ideals of our founders.
+We begin by understanding our customers' needs—and then responding with a security solution that is innovative, quality driven and designed to meet the most stringent standards in the world.